 Managing liver cancer

-Liver disease isn’t going away anytime soon, and certain conditions even appear to be on the rise.
-But the outlook for people diagnosed with liver disease is certainly not as dire as it once was.
-By getting proper medical care, modifying your diet and lifestyle, and making sure that you look after your body well, most liver disease can be effectively managed, if not cured completely.
+By getting proper medical care, modifying your diet and lifestyle, and making sure that you look after your body, most liver disease can be effectively managed — if not cured completely.

 Liver pain often signals a serious problem in your body.
 It isn’t something to be ignored or waited out.